-cache-sa holdtime

 To configure the cache source-active (SA) state hold-time period on a router, use the cache-sa-holdtime command in MSDP configuration mode.
-To return to the default behavior, use the no form of this command.

-cache-sa-holdtime holdtime-number no cache-sa-holdtime holdtime-number holdtime-number: 150 seconds

-To use this command, you must be in a user group associated with a task group that includes the proper task IDs.
-If you suspect user group assignment is preventing you from using a command, contact your AAA administrator for assistance.

-The cache-sa-holdtime command is used to increase the cache SA state hold time.
-Any cache entry that is created usually expires after 150 seconds.
-For troubleshooting purposes, you may need Multicast Source Discovery Protocol (MSDP) to keep SA cache entries for a longer period.

-The following example shows how to set the cache SA state hold-time period to 200 seconds:
+To return to the default behavior, use the no form of this command. cache-sa-holdtime holdtime-number no cache-sa-holdtime holdtin ne-number Syntax Description holdtime-number Hold-time period (in seconds).
+Range is 150 to 3600.
+Command Default holdtime-number : 150 second ls Command Modes MSDP configuration Command History Release Modification Release 2.0 This command was introduced.
+Usage Guidelines To use this command, you must be in a user group associated with a task group that includes appropriate task IDs.
+If the user group assignment is preventing you from using a command, contact your AAA administrator for assistance. created usually expires after 1 mand is used to increase the cache SA state hold time.
+Any cache entry that is 50 seconds.
+For troubleshooting purposes, you may need Multicast Source o keep SA cache entries for a longer period.
+Task ID Task ID Operations multicast read, write Examples The following example shows how to set the cache SA state hold-time period to 200 seconds: RP/0/RP0/CPU0:router# con RP/0/RP0/CPU0:router(conf msdp RP/0/RP0/CPU0:router(conf 200 cache-sa-state, on page 85 cache-sa-state

-'''

-RP/0/RP0/CPU0:router# configure

-RP/0/RP0/CPU0:router(config)# router

-msdp

-RP/0/RP0/CPU0:router(config-msdp)# cache-sa-holdtime

-200

-'''

-cache-sa-state
+Command

+Description Controls cache source-active (SA) state on a router.